rubocop/ruby-style-guide/README.md

     process meaningful_var
     ```

-* Character classes have only few special characters you should care about:
+* Character classes have only a few special characters you should care about:
   `^`, `-`, `\`, `]`, so don't escape `.` or brackets in `[]`.

 * Be careful with `^` and `$` as they match start/end of line, not string endings.